Michigan Solar Panels

 Get a Free QuoteMichigan Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Michigan’s cold winters and cloudy skies may seem like a challenge, but ample summer sun and cool temperatures—which boost panel efficiency—make Michigan a surprisingly strong state for solar production.
+Michigan’s cold winters and cloudy skies may seem like obstacles, but longer summer days and reflective snow actually boost solar production — making Michigan a surprisingly strong state for solar energy.

 What Can the Average Michigan Solar System Power?